CircuitChaos/OpenMicron/README.md

 * Add checking of RX and TX frequency sanity during import (if it falls in the 2m/70cm range)
 * Extensively test all functions (I'm not using DTMF or 5Tone, for instance)

-If you want to help adding particular configuration option, do the following:
+If you want to help adding particular configuration option, please do the following:

-1. Read full radio memory with `omi read -f` (only channel table is read by default)
+1. Read full radio memory with `omi read`
 2. Read the radio memory in the proprietary programming software
 3. Make the change (only single change) in configuration
 4. Write the radio memory in the proprietary programming software
-5. Again read full radio memory with `omi read -f`
+5. Again read full radio memory with `omi read`
 6. Send me two .omi files (or hex diff between them + model name) and information about what did you change

 ## Further documentation